lammps/lammps/doc/src/Developer_write_pair.rst

 The third segment of the header is the actual class definition of the ``PairBornGauss`` class.
 This has the prototypes for all member functions that will be implemented by this pair style.
-This includes a number of optional functions.
-All functions that were labeled in the base class as "virtual" must be given the "override" property as it is done in the code shown below.
-This helps to detect unexpected mismatches as compile errors in case the signature of a function is changed in the base class.
-For example, if this change would add an optional argument with a default value, then all existing source code calling the function would not need changes and still compile, but the function in the derived class would no longer override the one in the base class due to the different number of arguments and the behavior of the pair style is thus changed in an unintended way.
-Using "override" prevents such issues.
+This includes :doc:`a few required and a number of optional functions <Modify_pair>`.
+All functions that were labeled in the base class as "virtual" must be given the "override" property, as it is done in the code shown below.

+The "override" property helps to detect unexpected mismatches because compilation will stop with an error in case the signature of a function is changed in the base class without also changing it in all derived classes.
+For example, if this change would add an optional argument with a default value, then all existing source code *calling* the function would not need changes and still compile, but the function in the derived class would no longer override the one in the base class due to the different number of arguments and the behavior of the pair style is thus changed in an unintended way.
+Using "override" keyword prevents such issues.
-Also variables and arrays for storing global settings and potential parameters are defined.
-Since those are internal to the class, they are placed after a "protected:" label.

 .. code-block:: c++